- by Gordon

 Padstow Lifeboat Station

-The current lifeboat station is located at Mother Ivey’s Bay, Trevose Head having been resited from Hawkers Cove in October 1967 due to river silting.
-The lifeboat can now launch into deep water at any state of the tide.
+The current lifeboat station is located at Mother Ivey’s Bay, Trevose Head having been re-sited from Hawkers Cove in October 1967 due to river silting.
+The lifeboat can now launch into deep water at any stage of the tide.

 The James and Catherine McFarlane was the first lifeboat to be housed in the 1967 boathouse.
 She gave sterling service until 1984 when she was replaced by the Tyne Class James Burrough 47-003.
 The Tyne Class was replaced in 2006 by the new Tamar Class Spirit of Padstow 16-04.